AGMs and Meetings

 BFMS 2013 AGM

-The date for the next BFMS AGM and Conference is Saturday 13th April 2013.
-Speakers include Dr Charles Fernyhough, author of Pieces of Light - the new science of memory, published Profile Books 2012 who will talk about Memory, Narrative and Imagination; Ian Hynes, retired police officer of ITS Ltd who will speak about the impact of false memory and practical appliance of the science in a major crime investigation; and a father who will talk about restoring family life after accusations.
-Contact BFMS for tickets.
-The meeting will be held in central London.
+The BFMS AGM and Conference was held on Saturday 13th April 2013.
+Speakers included Dr Charles Fernyhough, author of Pieces of Light - the new science of memory, published Profile Books 2012 who talked about Memory, Narrative and Imagination; Ian Hynes, retired police officer of ITS Ltd talked about the impact of false memory and practical appliance of the science in a major crime investigation; and a father spoke about restoring family life after accusations.
+The meeting was held in central London.

 The 2012 AGM was held in central London on 24th March 2012